Pistonite/vmsetup/src/tool/nvim.md

 You can use `:Copilot status` to check at anytime if it is enabled

+## Integration Config
+There are certain integration options that can be configured in `nvim/lua/integrations.lua`.
+(The `nvim` directory is in `~/.config` on Linux and `%LOCALAPPDATA%` on Windows).
+These options enable small differences in machines and won't be overwritten when pulling new config changes.

 ## Yank to host clipboard
 `dotbin` has a utility `wsclip` that starts a websocket server that copies inbound messages into clipboard.
 This is useful for copying text from headless VM to the host.
 All you need is setup